-New York has been in need of a fixed Commercial Vehicle Inspection and Highway Safety Patrol Facility near the northern border that can accommodate the inspection requirements of MCSAP, and the Champlain site, which will be fully operational in December 2019, will meet this need.
-This facility will allow additional inspections to be conducted by NYSDOT Inspectors and State Police Troopers on both international and domestic commercial motor vehicle carriers and also, international and domestic shipments.
+New York had been in need of a fixed Commercial Vehicle Inspection and Highway Safety Patrol Facility near the northern border that could accommodate the inspection requirements of MCSAP; the Champlain site, met this need.
+This facility allows for additional inspections to be conducted by NYSDOT Inspectors and State Police Troopers on both international and domestic commercial motor vehicle carriers and also, international and domestic shipments.
+In the first two quarters of FFY 2021, a total of 39 commercial motor vehicle inspection details had been conducted at the Champlain Highway Safety Patrol and Commercial Vehicle Inspection Facility.